-False allegations of molesting a child in Texas can arise from accusations of touching a child improperly, incorrect reports from a child or from a child who did not understand the nature of their allegations, or assumptions from nurses or psychologists.
+False allegations of molesting a child in Texas can arise from accusations of touching a child improperly, incorrect reports from a child, statements from a child who did not understand the nature of their allegations, or assumptions from nurses or psychologists.

 If you have been falsely accused of child molestation in the Dallas / Fort Worth Metroplex, it is important to contact an experienced child sex crimes defense lawyer who can help you immediately begin to create your best legal strategy.
 Even a false accusation of a child molestation offense can result in severe penalties and consequences, such as: